 - Weight training energizes you and has a positive effect on almost all of your 650-plus muscles.

 - Weight training can lessen bone deterioration and build bone mass, preventing osteoporosis.

-- Weight training provides injury protection.
+- Training provides injury protection.
 It improves muscular endurance, joint stability, balance, and coordination.

-- Weight training improves strength, making the regular activities of daily living easier.
+- It improves strength, making the regular activities of daily living easier.

 - Weight training reduces the incidence of low back injuries.
 Strong muscles, tendons, and ligaments are much more capable of withstanding stress, and the improved flexibility gained by strength training also reduces the likelihood of pulled muscles and back pain.

 - Weight training decreases resting blood pressure.